1. Home

 How Much Do Solar Panels Cost?

 Your out-of-pocket costs for solar panel installation can vary greatly.
-On average, it cost $3.25 per watt to put solar panels on your home at the start of 2024, according to the Solar Energy Industries Association.
+On average, it cost $3.24 per watt to put solar panels on your home in the second quarter of 2024, according to the Solar Energy Industries Association.
 But the actual cost to you can vary depending on where you live, how big your system is, and what incentives you qualify for.
 When you are talking to a solar installation team about your options, make sure the estimate includes both materials and labor.

 Factors that will influence your solar panel cost include: